Hangul Fonts Dataset: a Hierarchical and Compositional Dataset for Investigating Learned Representations: Discussion

-In this work, simple fully-connected networks were considered.
-Understanding how proposed methods for learning factorial or disentagled representations~\citep{schmidhuber1992learning, cheung2014discovering, higgins2017beta, achille2018emergence} impact the structure of learned representations is important for using deep network representations for hypothesis testing in scientific domains.
+In this work, relatively small fully-connected and convolutional networks were considered.
+However, these techniques can be applied to larger feedforward networks, recurrent networks, or networks with residual layers to understand the impact on learned representations.
+Understanding how proposed methods for learning factorial or disentangled representations~\citep{schmidhuber1992learning, cheung2014discovering, higgins2017beta, achille2018emergence} impact the structure of learned representations is important for using deep network representations for hypothesis testing in scientific domains.
+Compared to disentangling~\citep{higgins2018towards}, relatively little work addresses how to define and evaluate hierarchy and compositionality in learned representations.
+Furthermore, unsupervised or semi-supervised cross-validation metrics that can be used for model selection across a range of structure recovery tasks (e.g., disentangling, hierarchy recovery, compositionality recovery) are lacking.